-Last weekend we took some family pictures.
-With a 3 year old and 1 year old, there was a pretty high probability things would be crazy… and they were.
 Isn’t it amazing how family pictures seem to bring stress and tension right to the surface?
-Here are some simple things you can do to make taking family pictures a more positive experience.
+Here are 7 simple things you can do to make taking family photos a positive experience for everyone involved.

-1. Completely choose the family clothes a week or two early!
+1. Completely choose your family’s clothes a week or two early!

 3. Feed everyone beforehand.

-I know that it’s the time of year when family pictures happen around dinner time because that’s when the sun is setting.
-There is the temptation to just say “let’s get these done and then we’ll eat!” but don’t do it.
 Feed everyone, including yourself, before you attempt to take family pictures.
 A hefty snack will do if you truly have dinner plans afterward, but make it something substantial and not full of sugar.
-It will make a world of difference.
-(And not with your cute clean clothes if you have messy eaters!)
+It will make a world of difference!

 4. Give yourself some padding to get ready.

 Sure, on a normal day you can usually get ready in 30 minutes flat.
 But you’re going to be extra careful on picture day and it will probably take you longer that usual to do your hair and makeup.

 As a Mom, give yourself time to feel good about how you look, because if you don’t feel good you will never be happy with the overall picture.
 Plan in that time, preferably not at the same time everyone else is getting ready.

 5. And give yourself some more padding for getting out the door.